How businesses and organisations can avoid causing pollution from oil and chemical storage, car washing, construction and other activities.

 - where drains leave your property

-- where they discharge into, eg a watercourse, a clean water soakaway, sewage treatment works
+- where they discharge into, for example, a watercourse, clean-water soakaway or sewage treatment works

-You may need to get a full drainage survey if you don’t know what types of drains your business has.
+You may need to get a full drainage survey if you do not know what types of drains your business has.

 Use the right drain